w3f/Grants-Program/docs/RFPs/jsonrpsee-proxy-support.md

 ## Project Description :page_facing_up:

-[JsonRpsee](https://github.com/paritytech/jsonrpsee) is an opensource Rust library that is used by several para and relay chain client libraries to connect to chains over ws or rpc.
+[JsonRpsee](https://github.com/paritytech/jsonrpsee) is an opensource Rust library used by several para and relay chain client libraries to connect to chains over ws or rpc.

 ## Background story: